Visperi/OsrsHelper/README.md

 # Installation
 Unfortunately the bot is not currently guaranteed to work without downloading both finnish and english versions.
 This is something im going to work on (+ adding your own languages)

-1. Download everything and move files in data files into same directory with .py files
+1. Download everything in this repository. move **all** files into the same directory with all .py files
 2. Empty all data files you want.
 When you do this, leave one `{}` brackets in emptied .json files.
 Following files can safely be emptied without causing any differences in bot functionality:
    - Custom_commands.json
    - Item_keywords.json